-Resources are classified as unrestricted, temporarily restricted or permanently restricted net assets, based on the existence or absence of donor-imposed restrictions, as follows:
+Resources are classified as net assets without donor restrictions and with donor restrictions based on the existence or absence of donor-imposed restrictions, as follows:

-Unrestricted net assets are free of donor-imposed restrictions.
-All revenues, gains and losses that are not temporarily or permanently restricted by donors are included in this classification.
-All expenditures are reported in the unrestricted class of net assets since the use of restricted contributions in accordance with the donors' stipulations results in the release of the restriction.
+Net assets without donor restrictions - Net assets that are free of donor-imposed restrictions.
+All revenues, gains, and losses that are not restricted by donors are included in this classification.
+These net assets may be used at the discretion of the Corporation's management and the Board of Directors.